chapmancbVCU/chappy-php-starter/docs/models.md

 <br>

 #### F. onConstruct <a id="on-construct">
 Runs when the object is constructed.
+Place statements here that you want every time a particular model in instantiated.
+A frequent use case is to set the value for the current logged in user to a variable.
 <br>

 #### G. runValidation <a id="run-validation">